euroscipy/euroscipy_proceedings/papers/steve_brasier/steve_brasier.rst

 Store and Restore
 -----------------
-As noted above plotter classes provide for the plot presentation to be altered after the plot has been created through instance methods or GUI features.
-Plots can then be saved to disk as images in a variety of file formats using functionality provided by ``matplotlib`` via ``Figure.savefig()``.

-However once the ``Figure`` object has been closed there there is no way to regenerate it for interactive use except for re-running the script which created it.
-As a complete ``aftershock`` post-processing run might take several hours to complete, this is clearly not ideal when minor presentation changes are required, for example altering the limits on an axis.
+Functionality to save plots to disk as images in a variety of file formats is provided by ``matplotlib`` via ``Figure.savefig()`` and ``afterplot`` exposes this functionality.
+However once a ``matplotlib`` ``Figure`` object has been closed there there is no way to regenerate it for interactive use, except for re-running the script which created it.
+As a complete ``aftershock`` post-processing run might take several hours to complete, this is clearly not ideal when minor presentation changes are required such as altering the limits on an axis.
 A means to enable an entire plotter instance - including its GUI - to be stored to disk and later restored to a new fully interactive GUI was therefore strongly desirable.
-While ``Figure`` objects were not pickleable at the time (this has been added in the latest version of ``matplotlib``), following the same basic approach which ``pickle`` internally uses to handle class instances enabled this to be achieved relatively simply as follows:
+While ``Figure`` objects were not pickleable at the time (this has been added in the latest version of ``matplotlib``), following the same basic approach which the ``pickle`` module uses internally to handle class instances enabled this to be achieved relatively simply.

 **Storing:**